Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Constant scalar curvature K ahler cone metrics

-For $k=3,4,\cdots$, higher order H\"older spaces depend on the background metrics, and they are defined in \cite{arXiv:1709.09616} for all $0<\b\leq 1$.
-The idea is that not all derivatives are H\"older continuous, along some directions derivatives will blow up, which is from the geometric nature.
-When cone angle is in $0<\b< \frac{1}{2}$, the background metric has bounded geometry and then all derivatives are H\"older, as shown in \cite{arXiv:1603.01743}.
-We say the K\"ahler cone potential $\vphi$ is geometrically polyhomogeneous, if it has higher order geometric estimates and thus the expansion formula.
-The geometrically polyhomogeneous is referring to geometric estimates, which are better than the one called polyhomogeneous from PDE point of view, This is detailed in the author's previous articles, in \cite{arxiv:1609.03111} for general complex Monge-Amp\`ere equation with cone singularities and in \cite{arXiv:1709.09616} for cscK cone metrics.
+For $k=3,4,\cdots$, higher order H\"older spaces depend on the background metrics.
+The precise definitions were introduced in \cite{MR4020314} for all $0<\b\leq 1$.
+In particular, when cone angle $0<\b< \frac{1}{2}$, the background metric has bounded geometry and then all derivatives are H\"older, as shown in \cite{MR3968885}.
+In general, not all derivatives are H\"older continuous, some derivatives will blow up, due to the geometric nature.
+We say a K\"ahler cone potential $\vphi$ is geometrically polyhomogeneous, if it has higher order geometric estimates and thus the expansion formula.
+The geometrical polyhomogeneity is referring to geometric estimates, which are better than the one called polyhomogeneity from PDE point of view, This is detailed in the author's previous articles, \cite{MR3911741} for general complex Monge-Amp\`ere equation with cone singularities and \cite{MR4020314} for cscK cone metrics.